-Once you’ve tried proper pork, from rare or traditional breeds that are free range, such as our British Lops, you’ll notice a distinct difference in the flavour compared to the pallid, bland mass market pork.
-Pork from rare and traditional breeds is likely to have more of a fat covering than modern breeds, which ensures moistness during cooking, and produces an unrivalled crackling.
+Once you’ve tried proper pork, from pigs that are completely free range, such as the Packington Pork that we use, you’ll notice a distinct difference in the flavour compared to the pallid, bland mass market pork.
+Our pork is likely to have a little more of a fat covering than mass produced pork, which ensures moistness during cooking, and produces an unrivalled crackling.

 The leg is your traditional roasting joint, with a good fat covering making for delicious crackling.
 We score the skin on ours to help the crackling process.
 You can also buy pork leg steaks, which are an economical quick meal, but can be a little dry if over cooked.